-- Add your site on GWT (Google Webmasters Tools) using the “add site” button and follow their instructions to verify your site.
+- Add your site on Google Search Console and follow their instructions to verify your site.

 Those are the recommended steps.
 If your site is blacklisted, you will get a warning when visiting it (if you are using Chrome, Firefox or Safari):

 Warning: Visiting this site may harm your computer!